Contribution to Society

 Standard Life Aberdeen

-- Standard Life Abderdeen is immediately releasing £500,000 from its charitable giving budget to be directed to communities most in need, to relieve hardship with those most vulnerable, across its global operations.
-This was announced in a message from CEO Keith Skeoch here.
+- Standard Life Abderdeen released £500,000 from its charitable giving budget to be directed to communities most in need, to relieve hardship with those most vulnerable, across its global operations (here)

 - TSB has donated £250,000 to Citizens Advice England and Wales and Citizens Advice Scotland, to ensure both organisations can do all they can to support people facing financial hardship as a result of COVID-19.
 The bank is donating the money to the charities to help meet rising demand from the public.
 The charities are facing unprecedented levels of demand – with more visits to their websites and increased calls to their advice lines.
 For more information please click here.